marcoboncoraglio/climbingpartners-frontend/README.md

 - refactor really ugly AppViewProfileCard code :(
 - Someone has added you! does not show up in FriendsView
 - Update and migrate dependencies
+- Make navbar not react to scroll -> hinder it from dissapearing from the screen
+- FriendsView, no element under "Your Friends", element over is.
+Navite to element over it and go back.
+Element under "Your Friend" appears